Trending Articles

 If you are an adult and are not pregnant

 As mentioned above, these medications often come with side effects.
 The FDA acknowledges this and has set an age and pregnancy restriction for these drugs to protect these individuals from any stressful complications.
-Therefore, they’re not allowed to consume these drugs at all.

 Related posts